edwin-anderson/claude-knowledge-transfer/commands/initiate-knowledge-transfer.md

 ## Template Usage

 When templates exist, use them as the structure and fill in the specific content.
-Templates are located in:
+Templates are searched in this order:
-- `.claude-knowledge/templates/[FILENAME].template.md` (project customizations)
+- `.claude-knowledge/templates/[FILENAME].template.md` (user custom templates - optional)
-- `.claude/templates/[FILENAME].template.md` (project defaults)
+- `.claude/templates/[FILENAME].template.md` (project defaults from npm package)

-Always prioritize project-specific customizations over project defaults.
+Note: The `.claude-knowledge/templates/` directory is only used if you manually create custom templates.
+By default, the system uses templates from `.claude/templates/`.